-Machine-mounted safety decals are colour coded yellow with black borders when they refer to points where special ATTENTION must be paid and failure to observe them may cause a serious DANGER to the integrity of machine operators.
+Machine-mounted safety plates are colour coded yellow with black borders when they refer to points where special ATTENTION must be paid and failure to observe them may cause a serious DANGER to the integrity of machine operators.
+They are white with red borders and black lettering when they refer to a FORBIDDEN practice.